What is Silhouette?

 The integrated Mocha tracker tracks directly within the Silhouette user interface and links to Silhouette’s spline tools.
-The Mocha Pro plug-in launches the Mocha user interface and provides access to GPU-accelerated tracking and object removal, advanced masking with edge-snapping, stabilization, lens calibration, AdjustTrack module, 3D camera solver, stereo 360/VR support, and more.
+The Mocha Pro plug-in launches the Mocha user interface and provides access to GPU-accelerated tracking and object removal, stabilization, lens calibration, AdjustTrack module, 3D camera solver, stereo 360/VR support, and more.
 Learn more about the differences: Silhouette and Mocha Pro Comparison Chart

 Can I get a trial license?

-A fully working, 15-day trial can be obtained by launching Silhouette version 2020.5 or Silhouette Paint and completing the in-application request trial form.
+A fully working, 15-day trial can be obtained by launching the Silhouette Standalone or Plugin and completing the in-application request trial form.
 After 15 days, the license will revert to a demo mode where saving is disabled.

 Are academic licenses available for students and schools?

 What do I do if I am having problems activating the software?